po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/05-Ins_Update-Delete/README.md

   * 🔑 To add our data, we define an object that contains the fields and values that we want to store and pass the object into our `insertOne()`.
 Then we click `enter` to insert the data.

+  * Make sure you note the generated `ObjectId(STRING-VALUE-HERE`.
+We will use this unique identifier to delete this record later on.

     ```sh
     db.groceryCollection.insertOne( {"item": "banana", "department": "produce"} );
     ```